DebraBeat/swd-project/README.md

 * Singleton pattern uses:
 	* SSN Validation Pattern

 	* Date Validation Pattern

+	* Update
+		* Generically update employee data
+		* Update employee's salary for an increase of a particular percentage only for a salary amount range.
+E.G., 3.2% for salary greater than, equal to 58K but less than 105K.

 * Facade pattern uses:
 	* Change employee table; add column SSN (no dashes).